EnderTechYT/TextPad/README.md

 # TextPad
-Textpad is a project developed and coded by TechieKiddie.
+Textpad is a project developed and programmed by TechieKiddie.
 It is open-source and **strictly not to use for malicious use**.

 These are some important things to remember: